 For RSA, DSS, and DSA keys, a minimum of 2048 bits is recommended.
 For ECDSA keys, a minimum of 256 bits is recommended.

-- If you're using a UNIX-style system, you probably already have the
+- If you are using a UNIX-style system, then you likely already have the

 ssh-keygenutility installed.
-To determine whether it's installed, type
+To determine whether the utility is installed, type

 ssh-keygenon the command line.
-If it's not installed, you can download OpenSSH for UNIX from http://www.openssh.com/portable.html and install it.
+If it is not installed, then you can download OpenSSH for UNIX from http://www.openssh.com/portable.html and install.

-- If you're using a Windows operating system, you will need PuTTY and the PuTTY Key Generator.
-Download PuTTY and PuTTYgen from http://www.putty.org and install them.
+- If you are using a Windows operating system, then you must have PuTTY and the PuTTY Key Generator.
+Download PuTTY and PuTTYgen from http://www.putty.org and install.

 Creating an SSH Key Pair on the Command Line